OpenLEADR/openleadr-python/docs/server.rst

 Non-OpenADR signals from the server
 ===================================

-The pyOpenADR Server can call the following handlers, which are not part of the regular openADR communication flow, but can help you develop a more robust event-driven system:
+The OpenLEADR Server can call the following handlers, which are not part of the regular openADR communication flow, but can help you develop a more robust event-driven system:

 - ``on_ven_online(ven_id)``: called when a VEN sends an :ref:`oadrPoll`, :ref:`oadrRequestEvent` or :ref:`oadrRequestReport` message after it had been offline before.
 - ``on_ven_offline(ven_id)``: called when a VEN misses 3 consecutive poll intervals (configurable).